My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

 Rich, buttery, and loaded with sweet corn!
-Southern-style corn pudding just got a vegan makeover.
-Adapted from a family recipe, JUST Egg and plant-based butter make it easy to enjoy a 100% vegan version of this holiday favorite.
+This Southern-style vegan corn pudding is adapted from a family recipe.
+With JUST Egg and vegan butter it's easy to enjoy a 100% plant-based version of this holiday favorite!

 Servings: 8 servings